 5.2 The University shall be informed in writing by the Inventor of any third-party interest in the Project Intellectual Property, and the provisions of sections 4.1, 4.2 and 4.3 of this Agreement shall apply.

-5.3 The University shall be informed in writing by the Inventor of any material development in any negotiations with third parties involved in the Commercialization of the Project Intellectual Property.

-5.4 The University may assist the Inventor in Commercializing the Project Intellectual Property and in this regard, by way of example but without limitation, by suggesting names of potential licensees and discussing the technical aspects of the Project Intellectual Property and/or its improvements with any potential licensee or partner that may show interest in obtaining license or other rights to the Project Intellectual Property.
+5.3 The University may assist the Inventor in Commercializing the Project Intellectual Property and in this regard, by way of example but without limitation, by suggesting names of potential licensees and discussing the technical aspects of the Project Intellectual Property and/or its improvements with any potential licensee or partner that may show interest in obtaining license or other rights to the Project Intellectual Property.

-5.5 A copy of all agreements in final draft with any third party involved in the Commercialization of the Project Intellectual Property shall be provided to the University ten (10) days prior to signature of any such agreement.
+5.4 A copy of all agreements in final draft with any third party involved in the Commercialization of the Project Intellectual Property shall be provided to the University ten (10) days prior to signature of any such agreement.
 All agreements with any third party shall be consistent with the rights of the University and the Inventor as set out in Article 27 of the CUFA Collective Agreement and this Agreement or, as the case may be, with the provisions of any grant, contract or other form of research support agreement through which the development of the Project Intellectual Property was funded either in whole or in part.

-5.6 Subject to the foregoing condition, the University shall cooperate fully with the Inventor by signing all documents required to confirm or give full effect to any such agreement with third parties.
+5.5 Subject to the foregoing condition, the University shall cooperate fully with the Inventor by signing all documents required to confirm or give full effect to any such agreement between the Inventor and any third parties.
 Where the terms of any such agreement with third parties conflict with the terms of this Agreement or as the case may be, with the terms of any grant, contract or other form of research support agreement through which the development of the Project Intellectual Property was funded either in whole or in part, the University may refuse to permit the Commercialization to proceed until its rights and, as the case may be, the provisions of any grant, contract or other research support connected with the Project Intellectual Property are protected to its satisfaction, the University acting reasonably.
-Where the third-party agreement does not so conflict, the University will cooperate fully with the Inventor by signing all documents required to confirm or give full effect to any such agreement with third parties.
-The University shall notify the Inventor in writing within the ten (10) day delay provided in section 5.5 above of its acceptance or rejection, and as the case may be, the reasons for such rejection of the third-party agreement.
-In the event the parties fail to resolve the matter within forty (40) days of receipt by the University of the third-party agreement, unless otherwise agreed by the parties, the matter shall be subject to the dispute resolution provisions of this Agreement.
+The University shall notify the Inventor in writing within the ten (10) day delay provided in section 5.4 above of its acceptance or rejection, and as the case may be, the reasons for such rejection of the third-party agreement.
+In the event the parties fail to resolve the matter within forty (40) days of receipt by the University of the third-party agreement, unless otherwise agreed in writing between the parties, the matter shall be subject to the dispute resolution provisions of this Agreement.

-5.7 The University understands and agrees that although best reasonable efforts will be used to Commercialize the Project Intellectual Property, the Inventor does not guarantee that such Commercialization or licensing efforts will be successful.
+5.6 The University understands and agrees that although best reasonable efforts will be used to Commercialize the Project Intellectual Property, the Inventor does not guarantee that such Commercialization or licensing efforts will be successful.